Cultural fit feels good, but is it holding your team back?

 It’s understandable why: we’re currently living in a moment of global social unrest spurned by the murder of George Floyd and similar events.
 There are increasing dialogues about race and diversity.
-Even when cultural fit was a more-accepted approach to hiring, there were concerns that the concept could perpetuate bias.
+Even when cultural fit was a more-accepted approach to hiring, there were concerns that the concept could perpetuate bias (and there plenty of them).
 Similarly, we live in a data-driven time, or we presume to, and oftentimes cultural fit can be code for “This candidate likes the same music I do” or “This candidate comes from the same background I do.”
 While bias-inducing, that’s also not necessarily a data-driven approach to hiring, and can create homophily, or near-universal sameness, in a company.
 When the majority of decision-makers in a company come from similar backgrounds and perspectives, that company can be a candidate for disruption -- because they have a hard time embracing new ways of thinking or ideas.

 So, all this said, is cultural fit definitively on the way out, or is there still some validity to considering cultural fit when you hire and develop teams?
 Let’s dive in.

 Hiring staff is not for the faint-hearted.
 It’s tough to get past the usual interview song and dance to figure out whether the person in front of you has the goods your business needs.